 Table columns are randomly accessible.
 Columns with fixed size data types are read by translating the record number into a file offset by a simple bit shift.
 The offset in the column file is then translated into an offset in a lazily mapped memory page, where the required value is read from.

 QuestDB ensures table level isolation and consistency by applying table updates atomically.
 Updates to a table are applied in the context of a table transaction which is either committed or rolled back in an atomic operation.
-Queries that are concurrent with table updates are consistent in the sense that they will return data either as it was before or after the table transaction was committed — no intermediate uncommitted data will be show in a query result.
+Queries that are concurrent with table updates are consistent in the sense that they will return data either as it was before or after the table transaction was committed — no intermediate uncommitted data will be shown in a query result.

 To guarantee atomicity, each table maintains a